is the Chair of the firmwide Class Actions, Mass Torts and Insurance Litigation Practice, which was named as a “Leading Practice” by Chambers USA

 Rich’s recent representations include:

 - Nationwide litigation over the diabetes drug Byetta®.
-Rich is lead trial counsel for Amylin Pharmaceuticals.
+Rich is lead trial counsel for Bristol-Myers Squibb.

 - Class action litigation in California, New York and Florida alleging improper labeling for Vita Coco™ drinks.

-- Class action litigation in California alleging improper labeling for Kambucha beverages.
+- Class action litigation in California alleging improper labeling for Kombucha beverages.

 - Nationwide litigation over Vioxx®.
 Shortly after Merck withdrew Vioxx® from the market it hired Rich as one of its lead national counsel in all Vioxx personal injury cases nationwide, and in Vioxx class actions cases.